jackjovi/Hello_World/README.md

 # Hello_World
-This repo is for testing purpose
+This repo is for testing purposes.